Vivekannad/C_Programs/Patterns/readme.md

+Pattern Questions

 Print these patterns using loops
 ```

 1.  *****